plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Rogue/Roguish Archetypes/Archeologist.md

 > *You have studied the history and origins of ancient artifacts.*

-**(usage: 1 minute)** — You learn the following about an object you are touching:
+**(usage: 1 minute)** — You learn the following about an *Object* you are touching:
 * Its approximate value (in gold pieces, if applicable).
 * Its origin.
-* If it has any magical properties, you learn them as if you had cast the "Identify" Spell.
+* If it has any "Magical" properties, you learn them as if you had cast the "Identify" Spell.

 ---